 - Concentration: Systems engineering (Plan C)

-Admission to this program is contingent upon admission to the Graduate School.
+Admission to the M.S.
+Industrial Engineering program is contingent upon admission to the Graduate School.
 These are the additional requirements:

 - Baccalaureate degree in engineering from an institution accredited by the Accreditation Board for Engineering and Technology (ABET)

 - Honor point average of 2.8 in the upper division of their undergraduate program

 - The GRE is NOT required for applicants.
 However, high GRE scores will be considered as an incentive for the evaluation process.